osoriomica/invaders/README.md

 	| ![#102542](https://placehold.co/15x15/102542/102542.png) | #102542 | Oxford Blue |
 	| ![#d10003](https://placehold.co/15x15/d10003/d10003.png) | #ba0003 | Enginneering Orange |

-- Typography (imported from Google Fonts):
+- Typography.
+Chosen for its pixelated styles to emulate an arcade's game -imported from Google Fonts:
 	- Press Start 2P: Headings and highlighted buttons.
 	- Jersey 15:  General text elements.
-- Sounds and music: pixabay.com
+- Sounds and music: pixabay.com.
+The sounds are within a javascript object so there's room for future expansion.
-- Graphics: SVGs edited from canva.com - all characters have a pixelated style.
+- Graphics: SVGs edited from canva.com - all characters have a pixelated style to resemble the Space Invaders game and Invader's art installations.
-- Background: photo taken and edited by developper.
+- Background: A shot of a street in Paris.
+Photo taken and edited by the developper.
-- Text signs: Styled to resemble the French road signs to keep the idea of street art.
+- Text signs: Styled to resemble the French road signs to continue the idea of street art.

 ## WIREFRAMES
-I used canva.com for the overall design and [mocking up process](README-folder/wireframes/canva-mockups).
-The wireframes then allowed me to start experimenting with the colours and visual elements such as the svgs used across the site.
+I used canva.com for the overall design and the [mock-up process](README-folder/wireframes/canva-mockups).
+These wireframes then allowed me to start experimenting with the colours and visual elements such as the svgs used across the site.

 ### Information Architecture diagram
 <details>
 <summary> Please click here to open the <strong>MOBILE WIREFRAMES:</strong>  </summary>